GoogleContainerTools/skaffold/docs/design_proposals/debug-events.md

 Cloud Code for IntelliJ and VS Code currently launch `skaffold debug --port-forward` to start an application in debugging mode.  `debug` modifies the podspecs to explicitly expose the debug port used by the underlying language runtime via `containerPort` definitions.
-Skaffold monitors the cluster and initiated forwards to ports on any newly-started containers, and raises events once the forwards forwards are established.
+Skaffold monitors the cluster and initiated forwards to ports on any newly-started containers, and raises events once the forwards are established.
 The IDEs establish debug launch configurations by examining these port-forward events for ports with specific names to (e.g., `jdwp` for Java/JVM, `devtools` for NodeJS, or `dap` for connections using the _Debug Adapter Protocol_).